breithbarbot/cropper-bundle/Resources/doc/installation.md

 breithbarbot_cropper:
     mappings:
+        # A example custom mapping name
         user_avatar:
             routes:
-                # Your personalized route which will take care of the recording of the image
+                # A custom route which will take care of saving the image
                 path_add:    'app_cropper_avatar_add'

                 # Your custom route that will delete the image + Show the delete button in the modal.
 (Optional parameter)